 3.3 Mechanisms that Affect Food Insecurity

-To understand how the government lockdowns affected food insecurity and how households responded to the lockdowns, we examine three broad categories of outcomes: labor market outcomes, changes in income across sources, and whether the households received assistance from outside sources.
+To understand how the government lockdowns affected food insecurity and how households responded to the lockdowns, we examine three broad categories: labor market outcomes, changes in income across sources, and whether households received assistance from outside sources.

 Labor Market Outcomes

 Lockdowns may affect the availability of employment, both because workplaces close and because of the overall reduction in economic activity likely to follow lockdowns.
 Respondents were asked whether they did “any work for pay, any kind of business, farming or other activity to generate income” in the last week.
 If yes, they were asked whether this was the same job as the previous round and the broad industry in which they worked in the current survey round.
 For round 1, respondents were also asked whether they did the same work as before the pandemic started and if it was a different job, which industry it was in.
 We create two indicator variables to capture the likelihood of working: doing any market work and working in the same job as the prior round.
-The UHFS also asked whether any household member had operated a non-farm family business since the prior round, so we also created an indicator variable where 1 represents operating a business and 0 otherwise.
+The UHFS also asked whether any household member had operated a non-farm family business since the preceding round, so we also created an indicator variable where 1 represents operating a business and 0 otherwise.

-The loseng of workplaces likely affected some types of work less affected than others.
+The closing of work places to enforce social distancing was one of the primary channels through which market work was affected.
+However, people may have been able to continue some types of work more easily than others.
 For example, in agriculture, workers can more easily socially distance themselves while working, and, in many cases, the workers are from the same household removing the need to socially distance.
 Furthermore, lockdowns are more challenging to enforce on farms in rural areas.

-There are two implications of this differential effect of lockdown on workplace closings.
+Thus, there are two implications of this differential lockdown effect on workplace closings.
 First, the impacts of lockdowns likely differ between agricultural and non-agricultural households.
 Second, it is essential to understand how lockdowns affected the movement between unemployment, agricultural work, and non-agricultural work.
 We create a categorical variable where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents unemployment.
 As we know the industry before the first lockdown, we can utilize that data as a pre-lockdown round (i.e., round 0), so we have eight rounds of data for this estimation.

-With three potential outcomes, we use a conditional fixed-effect multinomial logit model to estimate the movements between unemployment, agricultural work, and non-agricultural work.
+With three potential outcomes, we use a conditional fixed-effects multinomial logit model to estimate the movements between unemployment, agricultural work, and non-agricultural work.
 There are two potential issues with this estimation method.
 First, as with any multinomial model, the sign of a coefficient does not necessarily indicate the direction of the relationship between the explanatory variable and the outcome.
-Second, standard marginal analyses are not meaningful because the fixed-effect estimator cannot make predictions that account for the panel-level fixed effects, which are not estimated explicitly.
+Second, standard marginal analyses are not meaningful because the fixed-effects estimator cannot make predictions that account for the panel-level fixed effects, which are not estimated explicitly.
 To mitigate these issues, we present two sets of relative risk ratios, one the likelihood of working in the agricultural sector against working in the non-agricultural sector, and the other the likelihood of not working against working in the non-agricultural sector.

 Finally, the survey asked agricultural households whether they changed planting activities because of Covid-19.
 If yes, they are asked how they changed their activities.
 This allows us to examine whether households changed their agricultural strategy in response to the lockdowns.